HTTPArchive/almanac.httparchive.org/src/content/en/2025/security.md

   <figcaption>{{ figure_link(caption="Percentage of CSP policies defined in `<meta>` with disallowed directives", sheets_gid="1969221363", sql_file="meta_csp_disallowed_directives.sql") }}</figcaption>
 </figure>

 We find that over 2% of mobile pages setting a CSP policy via a `<meta>` tag include the `frame-ancestors` directive and 0.003% include the `sandbox` directive.
 The latter boils down to only three pages out of the entire crawled dataset.
-Compared to last edition the misconfiguration of `frame-ancestors` shows up on 600 more pages, thereby rising by over 0.8%.
+Compared to last edition, the misconfiguration of `frame-ancestors` shows up on 600 more pages, thereby rising by over 0.8%.
 This represents a slow but negative evolution for these types of misconfigurations.

 ### COOP/COEP/CORP confusion